Modern Slavery Statement

 Our Business

-ECO develops, registers and distributes pharmaceutical products for the global animal health markets.
-ECO is a public company, trading on the AIM market of the London Stock Exchange and is headquartered in the UK, employing over 200 people across 15 global offices.
-We are a semi-virtual company, making extensive use of contract research organisations and third-party manufacturers to conduct our research projects and produce our products.
-We sell in over 70 countries via subsidiaries, joint ventures, joint operations and third-party distributors.
+ECO develops, registers and distributes pharmaceutical products for the global animal health market.
+The Group is a public company, trading on the AIM market of the London Stock Exchange and is headquartered in the United Kingdom.
+ECO employs over 200 people across seven offices worldwide.

 Our Supply Chains